vatesfr/xo/docs/from_the_sources.md

 ## Fetching the Code

 You need to use the `git` source code manager to fetch the code.
-Ideally you should run XO as a non-root user.
-As your chosen non-root user, run the following:
+Ideally you should run XO as a non-root user, however if you don't run as root you will not be able to mount NFS remotes.
+As your chosen non-root (or root) user, run the following:

 ```
 git clone -b master http://github.com/vatesfr/xen-orchestra